Thavarshan/fetch-php/README.md

 if ($task->getStatus() === TaskStatus::FAILED) {
     $task->retry();
 }

+$result = $task->getResult();
 ```

 ---

 ### **Why FetchPHP is Better for Asynchronous PHP**

-While Guzzle is a fantastic tool for making HTTP requests, FetchPHP brings **modern PHP capabilities** with **PHP 8 Fibers**, making it more powerful for developers who need **true asynchronous task management** with a **JavaScript-like syntax**.
+While Guzzle is a fantastic tool for making HTTP requests, FetchPHP brings **modern PHP capabilities** with **PHP 8 Fibers**, making it ideal for developers who need **true asynchronous task management** with a **JavaScript-like syntax**.
 FetchPHP is designed to make your code more flexible, readable, and efficient when managing complex HTTP operations, especially when concurrency and non-blocking I/O are crucial.

 ---